Atharva-14/mern-social-media/README.md

 The project is structured as follows:

-- `client`: This directory contains the Angular front-end code.
+- `client`: This directory contains the React front-end code.
 - `server`: This directory contains the Node.js/Express back-end code and the MongoDB database code.

 ## Contributing